How to buy the best ride-on mower

-When the mowing job gets too big, climb into the seat.
+When the job gets too big, climb into a seat.

 Wide load ahead

 Most ride-on mowers look like small tractors with a cutting deck suspended underneath, and they cut a wide swathe of grass – anywhere from 70cm to over a metre.
 Compare this with the 46–48cm width of the standard walk-behind rotary mower – not to mention the fun factor of zooming around the yard – and you can see how appealing a ride-on is to anyone who owns a big property.